-where \(G_C\) is held fixed.
+We use the Newton-coupling scaling in Eq.~\eqref{eq:physical-double-scaling}, where \(G_C\) is held fixed.
 For each fixed nonzero \(c\), we take thermodynamic variations at fixed \(c\), fixed \(G_C\), and fixed contraction exponents.
 Thus \(G=c^\gamma G_C\) is fixed during a thermodynamic variation.
 We evaluate the finite-\(c\) variation first and take the contraction limit \(c\to0\) afterwards.

-Unless explicitly stated otherwise, we keep the geometric black-hole parameters at \(O(1)\) in the contraction.
+Unless stated otherwise, we keep the geometric black-hole parameters at \(O(1)\) in the contraction.
 In the Schwarzschild-AdS sector this means

 In charged or rotating examples we similarly keep the geometric charge and rotation parameters at \(O(1)\).
 The finite-sector condition \(\alpha+\gamma=1\) derived in the main text is therefore the condition for this minimal phase-space contraction.
 Additional \(c\)-dependent scalings of \(r_h\), \(\ell\), the charge parameter, or the rotation parameter define further contraction sectors with correspondingly modified scaling constraints.